-If you were anything like us, you spent most of 2020 cooking more than ever before.
-And whether you’re an experienced home cook or someone who stumbled into a new hobby, you maybe also realized that your kitchen could use some upgrades.
+If you were anything like us, you’ve cooked more in the last few years than ever before.
+You invested in new cookbooks, gadgets, and retro kitchen appliances.
+And whether you’re an experienced home cook or someone who stumbled into a new hobby, you might have realized that your kitchen could use some more serious upgrades.
 Well, there’s no better place to start than to pick up one of the best induction ranges.

-Induction cooktops transfer electromagnetic waves from a metal coil to your cookware, and only the cookware generates heat, making this a precise and efficient method of stovetop cooking.
+Induction cooktops transfer electromagnetic waves from a copper coil to your cookware, and only the cookware generates heat, making this a precise and efficient stovetop cooking method.

-Convection ovens take your traditional electric oven and add a fan into the mix which helps to circulate the heat around your food, making it heat, brown and crisp more evenly.
-This is the same technology that air fryers are based on, and as a result, you’ll now see many convection ovens advertising their ability to air fry.
+Convection ovens take your traditional electric oven and add a fan into the mix, which helps to circulate the heat around your food, making it heat, brown and crisp more evenly.
+This is the same technology used by the best air fryers, and as a result, you’ll now see many convection ovens advertising their ability to air fry.

 As part of an induction range, you’ll typically end up with features that look something like this: